MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - Support added for converting Box Notes to OneNote notebooks.
 Migrations from Box to OneDrive Consumer, OneDrive for Business (Single User) or Office 365 will be able to convert Box Notes to OneNote notebooks.
 This feature is now in public preview and will require support assistance to enable it for customers.
 - During a transfer, if an update of an item that already existed in the destination (and was changed in the source) failed on its first attempt, subsequent attempts will always fail with unpredictable errors.
 This has been addressed and subsequent (internal) attempts on these cases are done properly now and will have a chance of completing successfully.
 - Some users were experiencing an issue in which the Migration Manager table would show some schedules with status "Not Run" when they were indeed run, sometimes multiple times.
-This has been corrected and will not happen going forward.
+This has been corrected and won't happen going forward.
 Problematic schedules have been fixed to reflect the proper status.

 ## Backend v1.16.1 (May 25, 2020)